 The state of Florida is a boating paradise.
-With vast oceans, lakes and rivers at your disposal around seemingly every corner, the sheer amount of choices for fun in the sun are limitless.
-Although a day on the water is commonly a great stress reliever and rejuvenator, sometimes accidents occur.
+It has large oceans, lakes and rivers.
+The choices for fun in the sun are limitless.
+Although a day on the water is commonly a great stress reliever, sometimes accidents occur.
 If you have been hurt in a boating accident caused by due to another’s negligence, you may be eligible for compensation with the help of a Fort Lauderdale boating accident attorney.

 The last thing you want to think about is dealing with an injury while boating.
-Unfortunately, even if you are acting in a safe and responsible manner, it is very difficult to escape the effects of others’ careless or reckless actions by those around you.
+You may be acting safe and responsible.
+However, it can be hard to avoid the careless or reckless actions by those around you.

 A boating accident injury can range from minor to catastrophic.
 Similar to automobile accidents, victims of negligence have the right to file suit against the offending party.

-Considering that you will likely be demanding compensation from defendants or insurance companies that are attempting to protect their own interests, an aggressive and forward-thinking lawyer is essential.
-Our Fort Lauderdale boat accident lawyers handle every element of the case personally, from gathering evidence to arguing for you in court, making us a strong option for comprehensive representation.
+You will likely be going after compensation from defendants or insurance companies.
+They are trying to protect their own interests.
+An aggressive and forward-thinking lawyer is essential.
+Our Fort Lauderdale boat accident lawyers handle every element of the case personally.
+We gather evidence to argue for you in court.
+We offer strong, comprehensive representation.

-As a Broward County based practice, our firm proudly represents individuals and families throughout Southeastern Florida, including Fort Lauderdale, Hollywood, Miramar, Sunrise, Plantation, Pembroke Pines, and Weston, among others.
+We are a Broward County based practice.
+Our firm proudly represents individuals and families throughout Southeastern Florida.
+This includes Fort Lauderdale, Hollywood, Miramar, Sunrise, Plantation, Pembroke Pines, and Weston, among others.

-We consider timely representation to be of high importance, so we will get started on your case immediately following a free and confidential consultation.
-To schedule a meeting to go over your boating accident case in detail with a qualified attorney, please call (954) 256-1820 or send an online message today.
+We will get started on your case immediately following a free and confidential consultation.
+Contact us to schedule a meeting to go over your boating accident case in detail with a qualified Fort Lauderdale boating accident attorney.
+Please call (954) 256-1820 or send an online message today.

 Considering lack of protection on most boats, the potential for serious injury is quite high if an accident occurs.
 The causes of injuries can vary widely, from reckless operation and excessive speeds, to boating while under the influence.
 As for the resulting issues from these negligent actions, some of the most common injuries resulting from a boating accident include: